Achilles Tendon Surgeon

 Surgical intervention usually involves the use of a regional nerve block or catheter.
 This controls pain for the first 12-48 hours depending on the type of block used.
 As the nerve block wears off, the patient is provided with oral pain medication.
 The pain usually lasts 2-3 days then subsides significantly.

-Following operative intervention, the patient is nonweightbearing for the first few days after the surgery.
+Following operative intervention, the patient is non-weightbearing for the first two weeks after the surgery.
 The patient is then placed in a removable CAM boot with heel lifts.
-The patient is allowed to begin weightbearing in the removable boot and starts physical therapy.
-The boot is removed between 4 and 8 weeks, depending on the patient.
+The patient is allowed to begin weightbearing in the removable boot as tolerated for two weeks while continuing the heel lifts.
+After clearance from Dr. Haytmanek, the patient can begin physical therapy.
+The boot is removed between 5 and 8 weeks, depending on the patient.
 Further recovery takes 3-6 months.
 Return to full, competitive, explosive activities typically takes 6 months to 1 year.